Warning: There are spoilers from Book 1, so if you haven’t read it, I suggest you turn back now and come back later!

 “No,” he snarls.
 “I warned her.”

-Then he picks me up by the waist as I flail against the iron band of his arm around me.
-He spins and walks me to the door while I attempt to wrestle from his hold, kicking my legs, trying to aim for his shins.
+He picks me up by the waist as I flail against the iron band of his arm.
+After spinning around, he walks me to the door while I attempt to wrestle from his hold, kicking my legs, trying to aim for his shins.
 Or maybe a far more precious body part.

 Of course, he’s High Fae and incredibly strong, so I might as well be fighting an iron tree with the personality of a cactus.

-We enter the hall where Mael is walking towards my room.
+We enter the hall to find Mael walking towards my room.
 At the sight of us, he presses his back and palms against the wall, letting us pass.
 “Things are going well, I see.”

 “Shut up,” Nadir says as we struggle down the hall and then he stops.
 I’m still bucking and flailing as he turns around and then around, as if he can’t decide where to go.

 “Problem?”
 Mael asks, coming up and folding his arms over his broad chest.
-He’s wearing his usual light leather armor, his black hair cut close and his deep brown skin gleaming under a row of tiny chandeliers suspended along the length of the hallway.
-Amya has come up behind him now with a grin she’s obviously trying to suppress.
+He’s wearing his usual light leather armor, his black hair cut close and his deep brown skin gleaming under a row of tiny chandeliers suspended the length of the hallway.
+Amya is behind him with a grin she’s obviously trying to contain.

 “We don’t have a dungeon in this house,” Nadir says, as though this is everyone’s fault and this salient fact has just occurred to him.
 So much for the threat of locking me up with his pets.